T. V. Sundram Iyengar: As an industrialist

 During the times of the second world war, Madras Presidency was met with petrol scarcity.
 To meet the demands, Sundram Iyengar designed and produced the TVS Gas Plant.
 He also started a factory for rubber retreading, besides two more concerns, the Madras Auto Service Ltd and the Sundaram Motors, a division of T. V. Sundram Iyengar & Sons Ltd. The former was the largest distributor for General Motors in the 1950s.
 What started as a single man's passion soon became the business of a family.

 Sundram Iyengar had five sons and three daughters, and in his patriarchal Tamil Brahmin family all male members got into the business.
 With his son, T. S. Doraisamy's early death, four other sons — T. S. Rajam, T. S. Santhanam, T. S. Srinivasan and T. S. Krishna – became an integral part of the business, and ever since there have been four largely distinct branches that have worked under the TVS umbrella.

 The group established by Sri Sundram Iyengar, according to the company, is currently the largest automobile distribution company in India, enjoys a turnover of about US$8.5 Billion and has an employee strength of over 60,000.
 The group operates in diverse fields like automotive component manufacturing, automotive dealerships, finance and electronics, as well as into IT solutions and services.

 Personal life

 T. V. Sundram Iyengar married Lakshmi Ammal and they had eight children - five sons and three daughters.
 Their son T. S. Doraiswamy, died at an early age.
 T. V. Sundram Iyengar accepted his daughter T. S. Soundaram, then a teenage widow who remarried G. Ramachandran (social reformer), under the compulsion of Mahatma Gandhi.
 T. S. Soundaram then involved herself in the Indian independence movement along with Gandhi.
 She was later honoured with a postal stamp released in her honour.

 Apart from being a successful business man, T. V. Sundram Iyengar was a patron of the arts.
-He was praised by Rajaji, a senior statesmen and governor general of India at that time, for his gesture of retiring and handing over the trade to his sons.
+He was praised by C. Rajagopalachari, a senior statesmen and governor general of India at that time, for his gesture of retiring and handing over the trade to his sons.